ReSpeak/tsdeclarations/ts3protocol.md

 All Packet Ids start at 1 unless otherwise specified.

 ### 1.9.2 Generations
-Packet Ids are stored as u16, this mean that they range from 0-65536.
+Packet Ids are stored as u16, this means they range from 0 up to 65535 included.

 When the packet id overflows from 65535 to 0 at a packet, the generation counter for this packet type gets increased by 1.